Immanuel Kant: The Critique of Pure Reason

 Disclaimer

-The article below was originally written in the form of an undergraduate assignment for the Greek Open University in 2007, during a period when the author's academic skills were still under development.
-Although the quality of this article does not match the quality of later examples of the same author's work, it is written in a thorough manner and contains useful information to nowadays students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.
+The article below was originally written as an undergraduate assignment for the Greek Open University in 2007, during a period when the author’s academic skills were still developing.
+Although the quality of this article does not match that of later examples of the same author’s work, it is written in a thorough manner and contains useful information for students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.

-The reader needs to be warned that the original assignment, on which this article was based on, was written in Greek and was intended to be read by specialised academics.
-Despite the author's best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
-The author recommends that for any unknown words or specialised vocabulary, the readers should refer to the web for additional information.
+The reader needs to be warned that the original assignment, on which this article was based, was written in Greek and was intended to be read by specialised academics.
+Despite the author’s best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
+The author recommends that readers consult the web for additional information on any unfamiliar words or specialised vocabulary.

-The author admits that the bibliography for this article is limited, matching the requirements of an undergraduate assignment of this level.
-The author did not include any additional bibliography during the translation of his work in English due to time and access limitations.
+The author admits that the bibliography for this article is limited, as required for an undergraduate assignment of this level.
+The author did not include any additional bibliography during the translation of his work into English due to time and access limitations.
 It must also be noted that the original bibliography for this article was studied from translated copies in Greek; therefore, the page numbers suggested in the citations below match the page numbers of the translated copies and not the original volumes.

 Introduction

-The first section discusses two of the most popular philosophical movements during the final phase of the Enlightenment, Rationalism and Empiricism, which impacted on Immanuel Kant’s thoughts.
-The approaches of these schools created two philosophical dead ends, which Kant acknowledged and tried to bridge.
+The first section discusses two of the most popular philosophical movements during the final phase of the Enlightenment, Rationalism and Empiricism, which impacted Immanuel Kant’s thoughts.
+The approaches of these schools led to two philosophical dead ends, which Kant acknowledged and sought to bridge.
 The second section presents a brief introduction to the division between Practical and Theoretical Reason, which was discussed in Kant’s volume Critique of Pure Reason.
 The third section examines the role of religious faith in Kant’s theoretical scheme, which was characterised by the disengagement between faith and knowledge.
 Still, Kant saw certain limitations in human knowledge; therefore, he noted the contribution of faith in the development of human morality.
 The final section presents a summary and some general conclusions on Kant’s approach.

 Philosophical traditions before Immanuel Kant